bmartinowich/DSI-DC-2-stage/projects/project-03/readme.md

 ### Description

-These past few weeks, we've learned about web scraping and logistic regression.
+These past few weeks, we've learned about web scraping and different classifiers.
 Now, we're going to put both of these skills to the test!

 You're working as a data scientist for a contracting firm that's rapidly expanding.
 Now that they have their most valuable employee (you!), they need to leverage data to win more contracts.
 Your firm offers technology and scientific solutions and wants to be competitive in the hiring market.
 Your principal thinks the best way to gauge salary amounts is to take a look at what industry factors influence the pay scale for these professionals.